Vigilante (1982 film): Plot

-Meanwhile, Eddie befriends an inmate named Rake who saves him from being assaulted in the showers.
-After getting released from prison, Eddie joins the vigilante group in order to track down and kill Rico, Prago and Judge Sinclair.
-Eddie, Nick, Burke and Ramon confront Rico in his seedy apartment, where Rico denies killing Eddie's son and insists it was Prago.
-An unmoved Eddie fatally shoots Rico, who stabbed Vicky, but narrowly escapes death when Rico's girlfriend attempts to shoot him; she wounds Burke instead, and Nick kills her in self-defense.
-Upon hearing about Rico's death, Prago takes over command of the gang and mistakenly assumes that dirty cops killed Rico.
-The following night, Prago and the gang ambush a police car and kill both cops.
+Eddie befriends an inmate in the next cell named Rake, who saves him from being assaulted in the showers.
+After getting released from prison, Eddie joins the vigilante group in order to track down and kill Rico.
+Eddie, Nick, Burke and Ramon confront Rico in his seedy apartment, where Rico protests it was Prago who killed Eddie's son.
+An unmoved Eddie fatally shoots Rico, who grievously stabbed Vick.
+Rico's girlfriend attempts to shoot in reprisal and wounds Burke. and Nick kills her with his shotgun.
+A member of the gang spies on the corner and identifis all th vigilants.
+Hearing about Rico's death, Prago takes over command of the gang and swears death to all the vigilantes.
+The following night, for an unclear reason, Prago and the gang ambush a police car and savagely assassinate the two cops in their car with automatic weapons.

-Vickie is released from the hospital, but refuses to come home to Eddie as she is unable to be in the very house where their son was killed.
-Eddie decides to move away after getting disgusted with himself over killing a man as well as in fear that the gang will track him down.
+Vickie is released from the hospital, but refuses to come home to Eddie, as she is unable to be in the house where their son was killed and claims she has lost all feeling for her husband.
+Eddie decides to move away after getting disgusted with himself and the destruction of ten years of his life, which he devoted to his family, by the gang members.
 He tells Nick that there has to be a place where gangs can't come along and attack people whenever they feel like it.
 Nick unsuccessfully attempts to persuade him to stay and fight.
-While leaving Brooklyn, Eddie recognizes Prago and follows him on foot.
-Prago soon spots Eddie and they shoot at each other.
-Prago hijacks a car and Eddie steals a car to follow him.
+While leaving Brooklyn, Eddie recognizes Prago and follows him.
+Prago soon spots Eddie and hijacks a car.
+Eddie steals another car to follow him.
 The chase leads to a local dockyard mill where both cars crash.
-Eddie chases Prago and confronts him on a storage tower.
-Sadistic and insane to the last, Prago admits of killing Scott and dares Eddie to kill him; Eddie responds by throwing Prago off the tower to his death without hesitating.
-Later, Eddie kills Judge Sinclair by planting a bomb in his car and drives away to an unknown destination.
+Eddie chases Prago on foot and confronts him on a storage tower.
+Sadistic and insane to the last, Prago admits of killing Scott and dares Eddie to kill him, saying he doesn't care if he lives or dies; Eddie responds by throwing Prago off the tower to his death.
+Later, Eddie kills Judge Sinclair by exploding a bomb in his car using the remote control he used to fly a model plane with his son.
+Eddie drives away to an unknown, new destination.

+Production

+Reportedly, the first choices for the roles of Eddie Marino and Mary Fletcher were Tony Musante and Caroline Munro.

 Release

-Vigilante premiered at the Cannes Film Festival on May 18, 1982.
+Vigilante premiered at the Marché du Film in Cannes on May 18, 1982.
 This was followed by a sneak preview in New York City on July 23, 1982 and a wide release in the United States on March 4, 1983.
 It grossed $5,091,888 in the United States.

 Blue Underground released it on Blu-ray for the first time in September 2010, and again on Ultra HD Blu-ray in December 2020, boasting a new 16-bit restoration from the original camera negative, HDR10 and Dolby Vision, and a new Dolby Atmos soundtrack.